gofiber/fiber/docs/api/app.md

 }
 ```

-This would make a Test that instantly times out,
+This would make a Test that has no timeout.
-which would always result in a "test: empty response" error.

 :::